Paracentesis is a procedure to take out

 Several tests may be done on

 white blood cells (WBCs) in the fluid may mean

-inflammation, infection (peritonitis), or cancer are present.
+inflammation, infection (peritonitis), or cancer is present.
 A

-high WBC count and a high count of certain white blood cells (called
+high WBC count and a high count of WBCs called

 inside the belly called spontaneous bacterial peritonitis (SBP).